dolcikey/PostSelectML/README.md

 2. Racial Bias

-	To minimize potential race bias of the model, I was able to include a mix of Caucasion, Dominican, African American, Asian, and bi-racial models.
+	To minimize any potential racial bias of the model, I was able to include a mix of Caucasion, Dominican, African American, Asian, and bi-racial (Asian-Hispanic) models.

 	<Racial Breakdown of All Images> <Racial Breakdown of Train Images>
 	<Racial Breakdown of Test Images> <Racial Breakdown of Validation Images>

 3. Image Size

 	The nature of .NEF files is that they are 14 bytes to a pixel making for large images.
 These are the images that professional photographers use to keep all data in an image for editing.
-Once edited, the image is then exported to a .jpg or other file type depending on its intended usage.
+Once edited, the image is then compressed via the exporting process to a .jpg or other file type depending on its intended usage.

 	Images in this data set in their RAW form ranged from 9.6 MB to 65.5 MB.
 All but one set of images came from a Nikon Z7 camera using a XQD memory card, the smaller set from a Nikon D90 using a SD memory card.
 The smallest set was used in the validation set.

 	Images were stored using an S3 bucket for use in a SageMaker Notebook Instance where the modeling took place.
 Images were presorted into test, train, and validation folders where each subject(human model) was isolated to only one folder to prevent data leakage.

-	The total data size for all imaages was [insert GB of data for final project]
+	The total data size for all imaages was [insert GB of data for final project here]

 4. Personal/Artistic Bias